pulse2percept/pulse2percept/doc/topics/stimulation.rst

 .. code-block:: python

     source = p2p.stimuli.VideoStimulus('movie.mp4')
+    encoder = p2p.stimuli.AmplitudeEncoder(implant, amp_range=(0, 50), freq=20)
-    stim = implant.encoder.encode(source, implant=implant)
+    stim = encoder.encode(source)

-Passing the implant samples the source at its electrode locations before pulse trains are constructed, so the resulting Stimulus has one row per implant electrode.
+An encoder constructed with an implant samples the source at its electrode locations before pulse trains are constructed, so the resulting Stimulus has one row per implant electrode.
 That sampling is device-relative: the source is stretched across the implant's bounding box.
 Registering a picture against the visual field instead is a model's job, not an encoder's; see :ref:`topics-vision`.